shawnliang420/AerialMind/Readme.md

 This official repository of the paper [AerialMind: Towards Referring Multi-Object Tracking in UAV Scenarios](https://arxiv.org/abs/2511.21053).
 <div align=center><img src="Figs/motivation.png"/></div>

-## Dataset Availability:
+## 📢 Dataset Availability:
-📢 **The dataset is currently being organized.
+ **The dataset is currently being organized.
 We will release the download link as soon as the final checks are completed.
 Stay tuned.**

+## 💡 Building Your Own Dataset?
+If you aim to construct a dataset similar to AerialMind, this repository [ **CRMOT**](https://github.com/chen-si-jia/CRMOT) serves as a comprehensive guide containing all the necessary resources and detailed pipeline information.
+We sincerely thank the authors for their contributions.

+We referenced the [**RefDrone**](https://github.com/sunzc-sunny/refdrone) repository for the **COALA** methodology.
+We sincerely thank the authors for their contributions.
+We are will officially release our core annotation tool (**Stage 2**) to facilitate future research.

 # Dataset Features and Statistics
 | Dataset        | Source       | Videos | Dom. | Reas. | Attr. | Expressions | Words | Instance / Expression | Instance | Annobbox  |